 Our apartment, as part of the Palazzo Falier, was both on a canal, and had a pleasant garden.

 A three minute walk to the Accademia Bridge, and this was our view down the Grand Canal.

 Next, click the tab for the Regatta ...

 Venice's Regata Storica is a major event for the "Voga alla Veneta" rowing calendar.
-The sport has been practised in the Venetian lagoon for thousands of years.
-Typically 16th century-style boats with gondoliers in period costume carry the Doge, the Doge's wife and all the highest ranking Venetian officials up the Grand Canal in a brightly coloured parade.
-We were very fortunate as the owners of our apartment provided up access to their dock, infront of their palazzo, on the Grand Canal so we had a great view.
+The sport has been practiced in the Venetian lagoon for thousands of years.
+Typically 16th century-style boats with gondoliers in period costume carry the Doge, the Doge's wife and all the highest ranking Venetian officials up the Grand Canal in a brightly colored parade.
+We were very fortunate as the owners of our apartment provided up access to their dock, in front of their palazzo, on the Grand Canal so we had a great view.
 (Click on thumbnail below for larger image)